Arreau, Hautes-Pyrenees tourism & sightseeing

-First though I should say that the Tourist Office was closed and although I could see occasional signs indicating a 'route touristique' to follow the signs seemed to disappear or be hidden away for most of the time, certainly I wasn't able to follow the route in a complete circuit by following the signs.
-No matter I think I discovered most of the highlights!
+First I should say that the Arreau Tourist Office was closed at the time of our visit and although I could see occasional signs indicating a 'route touristique' to follow the signs seemed to disappear or be hidden away for most of the time.
+No matter, the town is quite small and I think I discovered most of the highlights!

 The Mairie - market hall is in the center of Arreau and easily recognised by the open market area at ground level (markets are held here each thursday) and the small clocktower on the roof.
 A pretty building but do note that the building was only built in 1932 on the site of the original 16th century market hall, and the colombage woodwork is fake!